risawitama/verbose-potato/README.md

-## Did you hear the one about the giant pickle?
-He was kind of a big dill.
+## What did the late tomato say to the early tomato?
+I’ll ketch up